mixxorz/python/README.md

 For triple-quoted strings however, always use double quotes, c/o [PEP 8 String Quotes](https://www.python.org/dev/peps/pep-0008/#string-quotes).

+_Note: If double quotes is the default quote for your keyboard locale, use double quotes instead._

 ### Line breaks and trailing commas
 Break lists, sets, and dictionaries into multiple lines.
 The first item should be on the next line.
 Add a trailing comma.